 IPFS stands for Inter Planetary File System, is a peer-to-peer hypermedia protocol to make the web faster and more open.
 HTTP(s) works on location-based addressing where a user sends requests to a location (server) for content such as a web page, video, and image.
 If the server is not up, the request will fail, and you can not retrieve content.

 Brave has built-in support for IPFS protocol.
 IPFS works differently.
 It works on content-based addressing where a user sends a request to the network for content, and the network gives the file to the user.
 Each file on the IPFS network is saved with a unique fingerprint or hash to avoid deduplication or manipulation.
 Users can type address with ipfs:// in the address bar, and it’ll open the page.

 Here is how IPFS address looks like –

 Earn Rewards & Support Creators

-The total reward amounts can be viewed in new tab.
+You can view the total reward amounts in the new tab.

 You can sync your data across multiple devices running Brave browsers.
-Brave sync works a little differently than Chrome but it’s safer.
+Brave sync works a little differently than Chrome, but it’s safer.
 Data is encrypted locally and sent on the Brave-operated server.
-In Chrome, users are required to type their own passphrase to encrypt their data but in Brave, a Synch-Chain is configured using a 32-byte random seed generated during the initial sync setup.
+In Chrome, users must type their own passphrase to encrypt their data, but in Brave, a Synch-Chain is configured using a 32-byte random seed generated during the initial sync setup.
 After that, the seed is encoded using BIP39.
 That’s it.
 This BIP39 seed acts like a password for syncing your data on new devices.